-PARI staff participated in the NC Grassroots Science Museum Collaborative annual retreat January 27-29, 2012 in Hickory, NC.
-Don and Jo Cline, Dave Clavier and Christi Whitworth attended.
-Click PHOTOS to see pictures from the RETREAT.
+PARI staff will participate in the upcoming NC Grassroots Science Museum Collaborative annual retreat January 27-28, 2014 in Greensboro, NC.
+Don Cline, Dave Clavier and Christi Whitworth will attend.
+Click PHOTOS to see pictures from previous RETREATS.
 The Collaborative represents 30 science organizations across North Carolina.
 The Collaborative museums, including PARI, serve 3.8 million visitors annually.

-At the January 29, 2013 SciGirls program call "Super Sleuths" at the Transylvania County 4-H the SciGirls learned how materials can be analyzed with simple tools to determine likely forensic matches.
-Click PHOTOS to see pictures from this SciGirls program.
-The next SciGirls program will be held Tuesday, February 26th.
+The January 28, 2014 SciGirls programs will feature a presentation on the effects of insulation on structures.
+Click NEWS RELEASE to read about plans for the January program.
 SciGirls events are for girls ages 9-14 and are scheduled the last Tuesday of each month during the school year.
 The participation fee is $10 per student.
 Program details, specific hours and registration details can be found on the PARI website.
 Click REGISTER to sign up for an upcoming program.
 Join the PARI team and find new connections to science for year-round enjoyment and exploration.
 Find out more about the national programming for SciGirls at http://pbskids.org/scigirls/.

 Recent Astrophotography Taken at PARI